-The Ninja DUO blender is alright for multi-purpose uses.
+The Ninja DUO blender is decent for multi-purpose uses.
 This well-built blender can easily make silky smoothies and almond butter.
-It's also able to process bar-quality ice in half a minute, which is outstanding for making slushy drinks.
-However, as it uses a vacuum-seal lid, it shouldn't be used for blending hot food as there's nowhere for steam to escape.
+It can also process bar-quality ice in half a minute, which is outstanding for making slushy drinks.
+However, as it uses a vacuum-seal lid, it isn't for blending hot food; there's nowhere for steam to escape.
 There are also many places food debris can get into, making cleaning it a bit more difficult.
 Luckily, you can throw its jars, blades, and lids into your dishwasher's top rack.

 The Ninja DUO blender is outstanding at crushing ice.
 It can easily make bar-quality ice in half a minute when using its 'Frozen Drink' preset, although, for best results, you need to stop the blender partway through the program.
 It's also very sturdy, which is especially important if you use your blender often for crushing ice.

-The Ninja DUO comes in three variants that have different combinations of additional features.
-We tested one version of the IV107 variant, which comes fully loaded and has two 20 oz beakers included.
-However, the IV107 normally only comes with only one 20 oz beaker, but we expect it to perform similarly.
+The Ninja DUO comes in three variants with different combinations of additional features.
+We tested one version of the IV107 variant, which comes fully loaded and includes two 20 oz beakers.
+The IV107 normally only comes with one 20 oz beaker, but we expect it to perform similarly.

 |Ninja DUO IV107 (2 beakers included)||NINJA DUO IV107||Ninja DUO BL641C|